ahuxford/NekML/README.md

 ## Getting Started

-1) Install Python 3.X along with the numpy, matplotlib, and h5py modules.
+1) Install Python 3.X along with the numpy, matplotlib, h5py, and pytorch modules.
 Avoid using an Anaconda environment as it will cause compilation bugs.

 2) Add the following USR and USR_LFLAGS lines to your local Nek5000 installation's "makenek" file, which is located within your local Nek5000's 'bin' directory.